ShizukaDonaghue/happy-beans/README.md

 17. Set Up Cloudinary
 	* Create an account if required or log into [Cloudinary](https://cloudinary.com/)
 	* In the Dashboard, click to copy the API environment variable
-	* In env.py, add `os.environ[CLOUDINARY_URL] = "cloudinary:// 'paste in the API variable'"`
+	* In env.py, add `os.environ[CLOUDINARY_URL] = "cloudinary:// '(paste in the API variable here)'"`
 18. Set up Heroku Config Vars
 	* In Heroku dashboard, open the "Settings" tab
 	* Add the following Config Vars:
 		Key | Value
 		--- | ---
-		DATABASE_URL | Enter the database URL from ElephantSQL without quotation marks SECRET_KEY | Enter the secret key
+		DATABASE_URL | Enter the database URL from ElephantSQL without the quotation marks SECRET_KEY | Enter the secret key
 		PORT | 8000
-		CLOUDINARY_URL | cloudinary:// 'paste in the API variable' DISABLE_COLLECTSTATIC | 1 (temporary and will be removed when deploying the full project)
+		CLOUDINARY_URL | cloudinary:// '(paste in the API variable here)' DISABLE_COLLECTSTATIC | 1 (temporary and will be removed when deploying the full project)
 19. Update settings.py
-	* In settings.py, add Cloudinary libraries in INSTALLED_APPS
+	* In settings.py, add Cloudinary libraries in INSTALLED_APPS.
 		"cloudinary_storage" needs to be added above "django.contrib.staticfiles" and then the regular 'cloudinary' library

 		```python